 ECSS-E-ST-20-06_0070003

-In order to avoid electrostatic discharge, the following critical voltages and electric fields shall be used.
+In order to avoid electrostatic discharge, the following critical voltages and electric fields shall be used:

-To avoid an electrostatic discharge in normal potential gradient (i.e. between a dielectric and a conductor at a more positive potential), a maximum differential voltage between a dielectric and an adjacent conductor of -1000 V.

 To avoid electrostatic discharges, a maximum electric field within the dielectric of 107 V/m.

+To avoid electrostatic discharges in normal potential gradient a maximum differential voltage between a dielectric and an adjacent conductor of -2000 V.

-To avoid an electrostatic discharge in inverted voltage gradient (i.e. between a dielectric and a conductor at a more negative potential), a maximum differential voltage between a dielectric and an adjacent conductor exposed to the vacuum of +100 V.
+To avoid an electrostatic discharge in inverted voltage gradient, a maximum differential voltage between a dielectric and an adjacent conductor exposed to the vacuum of +300 V.

-Maximum permitted voltages specified for scientific missions including field or plasma measurement can be lower than the limits above to limit contamination of environmental measurements.ECSS-E-ST-20-06_0070004
+1 Maximum permitted voltages specified for scientific missions including field or plasma measurement can be lower than the limits above to limit contamination of environmental measurements.

+2 An inverted voltage gradient is between a dielectric and a conductor at a more negative potential.

+3 A normal voltage gradient is between a dielectric and a conductor at a more positive potential.

+4 These voltage limits do not include margin for the possible inaccuracy of analysis by simulation.

+5 Electric fields can be locally enhanced by sharp edges.

+ECSS-E-ST-20-06_0070004

 If the limits specified in 6.2.1a are not met, the assembly shall be submitted to charging tests as described in clause 6.6.

+The test specified in requirement 6.2.1b may be replaced by an ESD analysis under the condition that the ESD responsible agrees that the result of this analysis demonstrate that the effect of such a worst-case ESD is acceptable.

-6.2.1bMaximum resistivity
+Maximum resistivity

 ECSS-E-ST-20-06_0070005